Some database objects such as tables and indexes have different

 NDBCLUSTER storage engine:

-Database names, table names and attribute names cannot be
+Identifiers.
+Database names, table names and attribute names cannot be as long in

 Table names containing special characters.